qMRLab/qMRLab/README.md

 * Extract the downloaded file to the directory you want to install qMRLab.

-* Open MATLAB, got to the qMRLab folder and run `startup`.
+* Open MATLAB, go to the qMRLab folder and run `startup`.

 * To start a qMRLab session, run `qMRLab`.

 ## Tests

-After installing the software, we suggest that the you evaluate all the test cases for the software.
+After installing the software, we recommend you evaluate all the test cases for the software.

 ### Run all tests